eval/envied/README.md

 # On the production server:
 ENVied.require(:default, :production) #=> ...also ENV['SECRET_KEY_BASE'] is required

-# You can also pass it a string with the groups separated by comma's:
+# You can also provide the groups as a comma delimited string:
 ENVied.require('default, production')

 # This allows for easily requiring groups using the ENV: